nrkno/sofie-media-management/README.md

 This application is a part of the [**Sofie** TV News Studio Automation System](https://github.com/nrkno/Sofie-TV-automation/).

 The system allows to use local ingest, expected media items based on the Running Order contents, and simple watch folder mirroring workflows.
 Supported storage handlers include local folders and CIFS shares.
-Target platform for the system is Windows and the application is expected to be controlled using the Caspar CG Launcher, but the architecture is architecture-agnostic.
+Target platform for the system is Windows and the application is expected to be controlled using the Caspar CG Launcher, but the architecture is platform-agnostic.

 ## Usage
 ```